 - 15.1 A wide range of premises including cafes/restaurants, cinemas, concert halls, nightclubs, public houses, theatres, fast food outlets, and takeaways, require licensing under the 2003 Act. - 15.2 Each presents a mixture of risks, with many common to most premises, and others unique to specific operations.
-It is essential that premises

-- are constructed or adapted and operated so as to acknowledge and safeguard occupants against these risks. - 15.3 The Council will expect operating schedules to satisfactorily address these issues and applicants are advised to seek advice from Council officers and the London Fire and Emergency Planning Authority before preparing their plans, risk assessments and operating schedules.
-Contact details are provided in Appendix C. - 15.4 The Council may attach conditions to licences to promote public safety if it is appropriate to do so following representations.
+It is essential that premises are constructed or adapted and operated so as to acknowledge and safeguard occupants against these risks. - 15.3 The Council will expect operating schedules to satisfactorily address these issues and applicants are advised to seek advice from Council officers and the London Fire and Emergency Planning Authority before preparing their plans, risk assessments and operating schedules.
+Contact details are provided in Appendix C. - 15.4 Licence holders have a responsibility to ensure the safety of those using their premises as part of their duties under the 2003 Act.
+These include but are not restricted to fire safety, access for emergency services, appropriate and frequent waste disposal, use of CCTV etc. Licence holders should make provision to ensure their users safely leave their premises.
+Physical safety includes the prevention of accidents and injuries and other immediate harms that can result from alcohol consumption such as unconsciousness and alcohol poisoning.
+There must be no doubt that it remains an offence under the 2003 Act to sell or supply alcohol to a person who is drunk. - 15.5 The Council may attach conditions to licences to promote public safety if it is appropriate to do so following representations.